-HIS 122 Western Civilization II 3 0 0 3 Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum Accuplacer score of 80 on Reading Corequisites: None
+HIS 122 Western Civilization II 3 0 0 3 Prerequisites: Proficiency in Reading - A grade of "C" or

 This course introduces western civilization from the early modern era to the present.
 Topics include the religious wars, the Industrial Revolution, World Wars I and II, and the Cold War.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in modern western civilization.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in social/behavioral sciences.
 This course may meet the SACS social/behavioral science requirement for AA, AS, AFA, AGE, AAS, DIP, or CER programs.